Reducing your risk of breast cancer

 Quit smoking

-Smoking is associated with an increased risk of breast cancer and quitting smoking is one of the best things you can do for your overall health.
+Smoking is associated with an increased risk of breast cancer.
+If you smoke, quitting is one of the best things you can do for your overall health.

 Manage your weight

-Being overweight increases your risk for many diseases.
-Being overweight after menopause increases your risk of breast cancer.
+Being overweight increases your risk for many diseases, including cancer.
+Women who gain significant weight after menopause also have a higher risk of developing breast cancer.

 Be active

-The more you exercise, the greater the reductions in breast cancer risk.
-Aim to do at least 30 minutes of moderate to brisk exercise on most days.
+Physical activity helps manage weight and provides a whole range of other health benefits too.
+The more you exercise, the lower your breast cancer risk.
+Aim for at least 30 minutes of moderate to brisk exercise each day.

-You can lower your risk of cancer by healthy eating.
-Combined with physical activity, a healthy diet will help you maintain a healthy body weight and reduce your risk of cancer.
+When combined with physical activity, having a balanced diet can help you maintain a healthy weight and reduce your cancer risk.

 Be breast aware

-Get to know the normal look and feel of your breasts.
-See your doctor if you notice any unusual changes.
+Get to know the normal look and feel of your breasts and see your doctor if you notice any unusual changes.